-His pension wasn’t much, but enough to keep him in a boat for fishing, a cheap place to live and enough left over for food and drink.
+His pension wasn’t much.
+But it was enough to keep him in a boat for fishing, a cheap place to live, and enough left over for food and drink.
 These days, more was dedicated to the latter.

-Jake spied a familiar figure across the square stepping into a booth where a young, slick-looking man was hawking knock-off jewelry and gangsta-type bling.
+Across the square, Jake spied a familiar figure stepping into a booth featuring knockoff jewelry and gangsta-type bling.
 Jake had known Macario since he was about thirteen.
 He had become friends with Gustavo, Macario’s father, after he had hired them as fishing guides.
-They were from the Cochimí tribe, and their village was a couple hours north of San Jacinto.
-The native people of this part of Baja had a longstanding reputation as seafarers, and Gustavo Silvano knew these waters like no one else.
+They were from the Kumeyaay tribe, and their village was a couple hours north of San Jacinto.
+The native people from this part of Baja had a longstanding reputation as seafarers, and Gustavo Silvano knew these waters like no one else.

 Jake sidled up next to him.
 “Fishing must be real good these days,” Jake said in Spanish, as he picked up an ornate silver bracelet and examined it.